juthilo/run-jekyll-on-windows/4-wdm-gem.md

 gem 'wdm', '~> 0.1.0' if RbConfig::CONFIG['target_os'] =~ /mswin|mingw/i
 ~~~

+## May still not work

+According to [jekyll/jekyll#2529](https://github.com/jekyll/jekyll/issues/2529), the auto-regeneration feature does not work on 32-bit systems.
+There's currently no known workaround.

 ## Summary

 Take a deep breath!
 You've now installed everything you need to run Jekyll on Windows.
 There are a few minor things you should know to make sure that your sites build smoothly and without problems.
 Click the button below to proceed.